meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 ### Introduction

-Running the DBT models manually works, but it's not very practical.
+Running the *dbt* models manually works, but it's not very practical.
 We'd rather automate this process and run it periodically.
-Although DBT provides a lot of functionality to automate and schedule running pipelines, we're going to consider a bit more flexible orchestrator that can also run additional steps that might not be part of the DBT pipelines, such as pulling data from source systems, running ML models etc.
+Although *dbt* provides a lot of functionality to automate and schedule running pipelines, we're going to consider a bit more flexible orchestrator that can also run additional steps that might not be part of the *dbt* pipelines, such as pulling data from source systems, running ML models etc.

 This challenge is all about Cloud Composer, which is basically a managed and serverless version of the well-known [Apache Airflow](https://airflow.apache.org/) framework, to schedule and run our complete pipeline.